-Students preparing for law school are sure to have a lot of cost-related questions, the first of which is likely how much does it cost to take the LSAT
+Students preparing for law school are sure to have a lot of cost-related questions, the first of which is likely how much it costs to take the LSAT

 If you’re thinking about going to law school to earn your JD, you’ll need to take the LSAT.
-This exam is essential to your law school application, and is just as important as your overall academic record and personal statement.
 It’s not an easy test, but it’s viewed by admission committees as a vital benchmark for how well you’ll fare in law school.
 Naturally, one of the first topics that comes to mind is the cost of signing up for and taking the LSAT.
 We cover that in detail below.

 So, how much does the LSAT cost?
 There are a number of different fees you might encounter that factor into the overall LSAT price.
 The basic fees involved with the LSAT are as follows: